Call of Duty League returns to in-person LAN tournaments — with online-only audiences

 As part of this initial return to a live environment, events — with only teams and limited League staff in attendance — will follow strict COVID-19 protocols to ensure the safety and comfort of all participating players and staff, including Rapid Response COVID-19 testing throughout the event, Faries said.

-Only a limited number of league and team staff will be present.

-“We’ve been working really diligently with internal groups to make sure that everyone who’s participating in the venue is adhering to pretty strict enforcement of the COVID-19 protocols that we need both in advance of the events, pre-arrival and while they’re in the venue,” Faries said.
+“We’ve been working really diligently with internal groups to make sure that everyone who’s participating in the venue is adhering to pretty strict enforcement of the COVID-19 protocols that we need both in advance of the events, pre-arrival, and while they’re in the venue,” Faries said.

 Teams will be welcomed back and able to compete on stage once again, reintroducing the dynamics of in-person play and re-igniting season rivalries after a full year of remote play.
 Fans will be able to watch this action live, exclusively on YouTube.